 Around the same time that Reg was due to return to Elliott & Garrood, his brothers were in the process of setting up Claxton and Co.
 Ltd. at Ramsgate and persuaded him to join them there.

 Claxton and Co.
 Ltd.

-Brothers George and Ken had already been working in Ramsgate for several years at Divers & Hogben, a company which I believe the brothers bought out around 1920.
+Brothers George and Ken had already been working in Ramsgate for several years at Divers & Hogben, where George was a foreman.
+I believe that there is a possiablity that the brothers bought out this company, in which case it probably happened around 1920.
 They carried on with the same sort of work, much of which involved installing steam winches in the local trawler fleet.
 It wasn't long before their skills and competence were noticed by the Thames based tug firm William Watkins Ltd., who were at that time searching for a boat yard capable of refitting and repairing their tug fleet.
 They approached the brothers and with this new expansion, it was decided to form for the company Claxton’s & Co.
 Ltd. which officially took place on the 8th June 1922

 George Claxton 10th July 1921

 The new firm established itself at the harbour by overtaking the old coal store on the cross wall turning it into a machine workshop.
 This was very conveniently placed, as vessels could moor up right alongside.
 For more extensive work, the three slipways would be used were Claxtons also had their blacksmith shop.
 Their offices were housed in the clock house but were later relocated in arch number 24 under Military Road.
 Arches numbers 3, 6, 7, 23 and 28, were also used at various times for stores and small workshops etc.

 One of their very first jobs and perhaps the most ambitious Claxtons undertook, was to shorten the steam tug “Hibernia” by 15 feet 6 inches.
 A job which occupied the Claxton workforce for around seven months and brought in around £3,000.